JoaoOMago/JoaoOMago/README.md

 I did my high school education at ETEC Pedro Ferreira alves as a Mechatronic technician in Mogi Mirim.

-Here is a random fact about me - I have been on this planet for **7965 days**.
+Here is a random fact about me - I have been on this planet for **7966 days**.

-And here is a just a random fact -  **Scientists have discovered that the longer the ring finger is in boys the less chance they have of having a heart attack**.
+And here is a just a random fact -  **The largest ketchup bottle in the world is a 170 feet tall and is located in Collinsville, Illinois, USA.
+It was built in 1949 by the W.E.
+Caldwell Company as a water tower**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)